w-tv/cicero-dev/README.md

 Cicero (pronounced "KICK arrow") is an app we built using, and currently hosted by, streamlit; it's a frontend that we use to construct and send prompts to our backend.
 It should hopefully be easy to use for an end-user who doesn't know much about technology but is familiar with this industry.
 It's currently available on https://cicero.streamlit.app/ although this may not be true later.

+To host Cicero, you will need a file, secrets.toml, to be placed in the .streamlit/ folder in this repo.
+This tells the code what the model_uri and databricks_api_token we're contacting are.
+Since this is basically a password, it shall not be checked into git.
+You will have to ask someone with the file, or generate your own (see https://docs.streamlit.io/library/advanced-features/secrets-management for details on the later option).
+Note that you do NOT need such a file to merely use an instance of Cicero that someone else is running.
+Also, you don't need to read this readme if you just want to use someone else's Cicero.
+This readme is about running Cicero.

 Edit `streamlit_app.py` to customize this app to your heart's desire.
 However, it should be pretty much entirely as customized as we need it to be, at this point.
 Maybe a couple features left.

 If you have any questions about streamlit, checkout its [documentation](https://docs.streamlit.io) and [community